Book Launch: Wedding in Autumn and Q&A with author Shih Chiung-Yu

 Type of Event: Book Launch

-The three novellas in this collection tell stories of ethnic exiles and ethnic natives, Muslim men who left their loved ones in China and the aboriginal Amis locals they marry or adopt to try to make themselves at home.
-And it is the wives and adopted daughters and sons who—tragic figures all—end up knocked up, sexually abused, sold into prostitution, happily married, insane, or dead.
+The three novellas in this collection tell stories of Chinese men who were forced to leave their loved ones behind and the aboriginal Amis locals they marry or adopt to try to make themselves at home, often in vain, for their wives and adopted daughters and sons end up knocked up, sexually abused, sold into prostitution, happily married, or insane.

-Set in Taiwan in the 1970s, Wedding in Autumn and Other Stories captures the suffering and the will to survive of marginalised people everywhere.
+Set in Taiwan in the 1970s and 1980s, Wedding in Autumn and Other Stories captures the suffering and the will to survive of marginalised people everywhere.

 Shih Chiung-Yu was born in Taiwan in 1968.
 She grew up in Taitung, a village of aboriginal Taiwan.
 Her writings involve stories of conflicts: conflicts between nations, conflicts between generations, conflicts between genders, conflicts between the East and the West. conflicts between racial prejudices.